 When someone says they want to speak with a Canadian accent, they generally mean they want to speak English.
 Canada is technically a bi-lingual country, recognizing both French and English as the official languages.
 This shows up in road signs all across Canada, though the French is primarily spoken in and around Quebec, more towards the east of Canada.

 If you’re hoping to learn a French Canadian accent, you’ll be pretty darned close if you just learn a French accent of a person from France.
+(We've included both in the same volume of materials.)
 The English speaking is quite close – French Canadian tends to have some of the Canadianisms in it, whereas “French French” is more influenced by being based in the English of England, usually.
 The actual French, however, is quite different.
 The two languages have grown apart over the last couple of centuries, though many of the speakers would still be mutually understandable with the major variations being the more modern terminology – slang is hugely different.

 Canadian Maritimes Accents